UtrechtUniversity/ia-webscraping/local_implementation/README.md

 # IA-webscraping: local implementation

-These script contain a local implementation of the IA-webscraping pipeline.
-These do not require AWS infrastructure, and as a result, do not benefit from AWS infrastructure.
+These scripts contain a local implementation of the IA-webscraping pipeline.
+These do not require AWS infrastructure, and as a reuslt, also do not benefit from AWS infrastructure.
 Everything is done sequentially in a single thread (no parallelisation), so if you have a lot of sites, a lot of patience will be required.
 Also, the size of your local storage might become a problem if you scrape millions of URLs.

-Be aware: this version has not been extensively tested.
+Be aware this version has not been extensively tested, and has limited error handling.

 ## Requirements